The Ultimate Guide to Text Message Marketing for Restaurants

 Popularity

-Statistics show that the vast majority of mobile phone owners use SMS every day.
-People receive an average of 30–40 texts per day.
-This means that text messaging is ideal for exposure since customers regularly use their phones and receive texts.
+Statistics show that the vast majority of mobile phone owners use text messaging every day.
+People receive an average of 30 to 40 texts per day.
+This means that restaurant SMS marketing is ideal for exposure since customers regularly use their mobile phones, and receive texts.
 Customers read 97% of messages within 15 minutes, meaning you can almost guarantee that people will read your texts.

 High Open Rate

 Text messages have the highest open rate of any communication channel.
 With an astounding 98% open rate, people are definitely going to see your text message.
-The second closest in terms of open rate is email, which fluctuates between the 20–30% range.
-This goes to show that between SMS and email marketing, you should opt for SMS to ensure customers read your message.
+The second closest in terms of open rate is email, which fluctuates between the 20 and 30% range.
+This goes to show that between restaurant SMS and email marketing, you should opt for SMS to ensure customers read your message.

 Instant Delivery

-The majority of SMS messages are delivered almost instantly—with the exception of technical issues with your bulk SMS provider.
+The majority of SMS messages are delivered almost instantly, except for technical issues with your provider.
 What’s more, people read 90% of text messages within three minutes of receiving them.
-And while email can also be delivered instantly, they do not get the same response rate as SMS messages.
+And while emails can also be delivered instantly, they do not get the same response rate as SMS messages.

 Affordability

-If you are on a budget, SMS marketing is the go-to tool for you.
+If you are on a budget, restaurant text marketing is the go-to tool for you to boost customer engagement.
 Not only does text message marketing boast affordable pricing, but it’s also one of the most efficient means of marketing.
-Considering its efficiency and price, the margin of return you are going to get on your investment is very high.
+Considering its efficiency and price, the margin of return you are going to get on your investment in restaurants’ text message marketing is very high.

 Unlike most businesses, restaurants do not need full-on SMS marketing campaigns since they can be pretty costly.
 Thus, it makes complete sense why it is popular among restaurants.